 - Durability — Filling materials that either cost less or blend in with the tooth may not be as durable as other options.
 Do you want a good-looking filling that lasts just around five years or a more obvious filling that lasts ten or more?
 It’s up to you!

 Fillings can cause side effects such as tooth sensitivity and may require retreatment or reapplication in the following years.
 However, when it comes to preventing further tooth decay, they are an undeniably proven solution.
 Learn more about dental fillings in Kirkland and Seattle, Washington, and how they can help improve your oral health.
-Contact us today to schedule with Dr. Colin Del Rosario, Dr. Alfadhli Abu and Dr. Kathryn Parker.
+Contact us today to schedule with Dr. Colin Del Rosario, Dr. Alfadhli Abu and Dr. Julie Vu.